How to Quickly and Easily Put a Back Wheel on a Mountain Bike

 Other important tools include a quick release skewer or a standard skewer, depending on your bike’s specifications.
 You will also need a wrench or pliers to remove the old wheel and install the new one.
 Finally, it is important to have a tire lever or two to help you remove the tire from the rim, and a pump or CO2 cartridge to inflate the tire back to the proper pressure once the new wheel is on.
 With these tools and equipment gathered, you are ready to move on to the next step and remove the old wheel from your mountain bike.

-Read Also: How to Install Disc Brakes on a Mountain Bike: A Step-by-Step Guide
+Read Also: How to Easily Remove a Mountain Bike Tire: A Step-By-Step Guide

 Remove the Old Wheel from the Bike